 The Language of Thorns

-The Language of Thorns is a collection of short stories set within the Grishaverse.
+The Language of Thorns is a collection of short stories that take place within the Grishaverse.

 Travel to a world of dark bargains struck by moonlight, of haunted towns and hungry woods, of talking beasts and gingerbread golems, where a young mermaid’s voice can summon deadly storms and where a river might do a lovestruck boy’s bidding but only for a terrible price.